 - 1 tablespoon salt

-- When dough cycle completes (bread dough will rise and double in size inside your machine during this cycle), remove dough from pan to a floured surface.
+- When the dough cycle completes (bread dough will rise and double in size inside your machine during this cycle), remove the dough from your bread machine pan to a floured surface.
 (I like to use a silicone mat.
 Throw it in the dishwasher when you’re finished with the floury mess.)

 - Divide dough into 8 portions and make each portion into balls. (see video) Allow them to rest for 15 minutes while you prepare and heat the water bath.

 - Meanwhile, prepare a water bath in a large pot.
 Add ¼ C soda and 1 T salt to the water and bring to a boil.

 - Gently smash each ball into a flat bun-like shape.
 Drop each bun into your boiling water bath.
 Cook 30 seconds, then flip and cook another 30 seconds.
 They will be wrinkly as a raisin.